culturesofknowledge/emplaces/models/20180405-EMPlaces-data-model-notes.md

 A string, possibly with a language code, that is an alernative name for a place.
 Alternative names are generally alternative transliterations and language representations for the name of the place.

+## @@TODO: technical metadata

+Supplied by underlying systtem, covers:
+- creator
+- contributors
+- licenses (core, EMplaces)

 ## Description

 A description of a place.

 The description is initially populated from the reference gazeteer entry, but is editorialy controlled by EMPlaces.
-Its focus is on the historical exiastence and context of the place, and may diverge from the gazetteer description.
+Its focus is on the historical existence and context of the place, and may diverge from the gazetteer description.
 As such, it is not intended to be updated when the other core data obtained from the reference gazetteer entry is refreshed.

 ## Qualified relation

 A Qualified relation represents a historical relationship between two places.
-Specifically, the relationship ismone that generally exists only for a limited perod of time (e.g. the City of Opole being administratively part of the Duchy of Opole during the period 1281 to 1521).
+Specifically, the relationship is one that generally exists only for a limited perod of time (e.g. the City of Opole being administratively part of the Duchy of Opole during the period 1281 to 1521).

 Thus, in addition to being linked to the two related places, a Qualified relation is also linked to a Timespan during which the relationship existed, and a Relation type that indicates the type of relationship (e.g. administrative part, ecclesiastic part, etc.)